 So here’s the most important thing about a thank you email subject line.

 Keep them short, informative and actionable.
-Switching between different modes of communications in a fast paced environment can be hard.
-Your thank you email should be a seamless way to get a clear concise message across to your prospect or customer — in a single line.
+Switching between different modes of communication in a fast-paced environment can be hard.
+Your thank-you email should be a seamless way to get a clear concise message across to your prospect or customer — in a single line.